udara885/todo-app/README.md

    npm install
    ```
 4. Navigate to the backend directory and do the same done before.
-5. Import `schema.sql` to MySQL workbench to use the database.
+5. Import `schema.sql` located in backend directory to MySQL workbench or use that query for create the database.

 ## Running the Project